bozboz/back-end-technical-task/README.md

   b = c
 ```

-2. The following PHP functions are riddled with error, please fix them:
+2. The following PHP functions are riddled with errors, please fix them:

 ```
     /**